Asia League Ice Hockey: Records

-Since its foundation in 2004, 16 different clubs have played in the ALIH, and 12 of them have at least once qualified for the playoffs.
+Since its foundation in 2004, 17 different clubs have played in the ALIH, and 13 of them have at least once qualified for the playoffs.
 The table below gives the final regular-season ranks for all teams, with the playoff performance encoded in colors.
 The teams are ordered by their best championship results.

 Game

-Each Asia League Ice Hockey regulation game is an ice hockey game played between two teams and is 60 minutes long.
-The game comprises three 20-minute periods separated by two 15-minute intermissions.
+Each Asia League Ice Hockey regulation games are played between two teams and are 60 minutes long.
+Games consist of three 20-minute periods separated by two 15-minute intermissions.
 While some teams have television broadcast contracts, they do not take television time-outs like the NHL.
 If the game is tied at the end of 60 minutes, the teams play an overtime period.
 Overtime is five minutes, with four skaters on each team.
 If the game remains tied after five minutes, then the teams partake in a three player shoot-out, until one team comes out ahead.
 Prior to the 2008–09 season these games ended in a tie with no shoot-out.
-In a playoff game the league doesn't use the shoot-out and instead the teams play continual overtime periods of 20 minutes until one team scores.
+In a playoff game the league does not use the shoot-out, and instead the teams play continuous overtime periods of 20 minutes until one team scores.